ljo/exist-mallet/README.md

 ### topics:create-instances-*
 Processes resources in the provided collection hierarchy and creates a serialized instances document which can be used by nearly all Mallet sub-packages.
 Returns the path to the stored instances document.
-The parameter $configuration gives the configuration, eg &lt;parameters&gt;&lt;param name='stopwords' value='false'/&gt;&lt;/parameters&gt;.
+The parameter $configuration gives the configuration, eg &lt;parameters&gt;&lt;param name='stopwords' value='false'/&gt;&lt;param name='langugage' value='en'/&gt;&lt;/parameters&gt;.
+For polylingual you use the $collection-uris parameter with one or more URIs.
+If only one collection-uri is given, sub-collections for each language code are expected, otherwise one collection-uri for each of the languages in the same order are expected.

-topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri
+topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri as xs:anyURI, $qname as xs:QName?) as xs:string?

-as xs:anyURI, $qname as xs:QName?) as xs:string?
+topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri as xs:anyURI, $qname as xs:QName?, $configuration as element()) as xs:string?

-topics:create-instances-collection($instances-doc as xs:anyURI, $collection-uri
+topics:create-instances-collection-polylingual($instances-doc as xs:anyURI, $collection-uri as xs:anyURI, $qname as xs:QName?, $languages as xs:string+) as xs:string?

-as xs:anyURI, $qname as xs:QName?, $configuration as element()) as xs:string?
+topics:create-instances-collection-polylingual($instances-doc as xs:anyURI, $collection-uris as xs:anyURI+, $qname as xs:QName?, $languages as xs:string+, $configuration as element()) as xs:string+

 topics:create-instances-node($instances-doc as xs:anyURI, $node as node()+) as xs:string?